-We may use proceeds from this offering to pay or otherwise fund certain of our contractual obligations, including obligations with certain Legacy Owners.
+We intend to use proceeds from this offering to pay or otherwise fund certain of our contractual obligations, including obligations with certain Legacy Owners.

 On October 28, 2016, Goldman and Beekman purchased, among other things, Opco Preferred Units.
 Pursuant to the terms of Opco's First Amended and Restated Limited Liability Company Agreement, holders of the Opco Preferred Units ("Opco Preferred Holders") are entitled to certain returns and distributions at a specified percent per annum and to redemption rights in certain instances.
-We intend to use the net proceeds from this offering, together with borrowings under the Term and Revolver Credit Facility, to redeem all of the shares of Opco Preferred Units held by Goldman and Beekman.
-As of June 30, 2019 and September 1, 2019, the redemption amount of the Opco Preferred Units held by Goldman and Beekman in the aggregate was \$84.2 million and \$86.1 million, respectively.
+We intend to use the net proceeds from this offering, together with cash on hand and borrowings under the Term and Revolver Credit Facility that we expect to enter into, to redeem all of the shares of Opco Preferred Units held by Goldman and Beekman.
+As of September 30, 2019 and December 1, 2019, the redemption amount of the Opco Preferred Units held by Goldman and Beekman in the aggregate was \$87.3 million, exclusive of \$1.3 million in issuance costs.
 Please see "Use of Proceeds" and "Certain Relationships and Related Party Transactions-Historical Transactions with Affiliates-Opco Preferred Units" for additional information.